rizzatti/greper.vim/README.md

 # greper.vim

-This vim plugin improves searching for literals and with regular expressions, using a simple syntax.
+This vim plugin improves *searching*, for words and with regular expressions, using a simple syntax.

-It unifies under a single name, different tools like [ag][ag], [ack][ack] and [grep][grep].
+It allows using any of these tools: [ag][ag], [ack][ack] and [grep][grep].
+Whichever is avaiable, greper.vim will pick the fastest.

-It provides a new set of commands, (recommended) mappings and easy navigation of the search results window.
+It provides a new set of commands, easy navigation of the search results window and (recommended) mappings.

 Read the [help][vim-doc] to know more.